Go Back

 Instructions

-2 tbsp sugar, ½ tsp cinnamon or more according to taste
+2 tablespoon sugar, ½ teaspoon cinnamon or more according to taste

-• Peel and slice the plantain lengthwise into even quarters (lenghtwise)
+• Peel the plantain, then slice it lengthwise into three even strips.

 1 ripe plantain

-• Melt 1 tbsp butter in a nonstick skillet over medium heat.
-Add 1 tsp sugar to help with browning.
+• Melt butter in a nonstick skillet over medium heat.

-• Add the plantain slices to the skillet in a single layer.
-Fry for 2–3 minutes per side, or until golden and softened.
+• Sprinkle 1 teaspoon of sugar over the melted butter and add the plantain slices in a single layer.
+Cook for 2–3 minutes per side, until golden and softened.

-• Remove from the pan and immediately sprinkle or dip in the cinnamon sugar mixture.
+• Remove from the pan and immediately sprinkle or dip into the cinnamon sugar mixture.

 • Optional but recommended: Serve warm with a scoop of vanilla ice cream.